The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial Results, and Future Plans: Initial Results

 \subsection{Transient Classification}

-The classification spectra are extracted with a quick-reduction pipeline which is very similar to the one described in \S\ref{sec:pipeline} with two notable differences: 1) spectra are extracted using aperture photometry instead of PSF fitting, and 2) the flux solution is relative instead of absolute.
+The classification spectra are extracted with a quick-reduction pipeline which is very similar to the one described in \S\ref{sec:pipeline} with two notable differences: 1) spectra are extracted using aperture photometry instead of PSF fitting, 2) the flux solution is relative instead of absolute, and 3) no effort is made to correct the dichroic crossover region.
 Extracting the spectra using aperture photometry instead of PSF fitting expedites the reduction process, allowing us to classify objects during the course of a night, but incurs drawbacks such as poorer host-galaxy subtraction.
 Similarly, adopting a relative flux solution allows the use of observations from other observing nights to construct the flux solution and avoid deriving a nightly atmospheric solution.
 Thus, classification spectra released via TNS are not guaranteed to have reliable absolute flux calibration and should not be used for such purposes without proper vetting.
+The dichroic, which deflects light between the B and R spectroscopic channels, has humidity-dependent transmission due to the use of a water-based coating.
+Special spectroscopic flat field images are taken before each science exposure to mitigate dichroic transmission variations but these spectral flats are not currently applied by the quick-reduction pipeline.
+Thus, the $\approx 5000-5200$~\AAA region should be treated with caution when analyzing classification spectra.